ONO (band): Themes

 ONO's work has been focused on themes of queerness, colonialism, historical trauma, and the African-American and Native American experiences.
 They describe themselves as "Exploring Gospel’s Darkest Conflicts, Tragedies and Premises".

-ONO have frequently referenced specific historical events in their work.
+ONO has frequently referenced specific historical events in their work.
 The group's 2020 album Red Summer is themed around the Chicago race riots of 1919, and the track "Syphilis" from the album describes the Tuskegee syphilis experiment.
 2014's Diegesis references the Philadelphia MOVE bombing.